-- Electronic systems will be of high quality and standardised throughout the University. - Teaching staff will be actively supported and trained in the use of different electronic systems. - Different course completion options will be encouraged by, for example, promoting the possibility of remote participation. - The University will encourage the use of lecture recordings. - Resource savings should not be the reason for the shift to digital learning environments. - Students will be given access to the university management's information systems, such as academic monitoring data.
+- Electronic systems will be of high quality and accessible throughout the University. - Teaching staff will be actively supported and trained in the use of different electronic systems.
+The trainings will ensure that the teaching staff is equipped to handle accessibility matters. - Different course completion options will be considered.
+Both contact learning and online learning will be utilised in a pedagogically relevant manner.

+- The use of lecture recordings is encouraged to support students' studies during the course.
+All lecture recordings are available with at least a transcription, preferably with subtitles, and the university is adequately resourced to implement these. - Resource savings should not be the reason for the shift to digital learning environments. - Students will be given access to the university management's information systems, such as academic monitoring data. - The University has clear rules for the use of artificial intelligence in studies, and the use of artificial intelligence in teaching must be pedagogically justified.